Slashdot Asks: Are Remote Software Teams More Productive?

 The article shares some interesting anecdotes from remote workers, but I'd be interested to hear from Slashdot's readers.
 Leave your own experiences in the comments, and tell us what you think.
 Are remote software teams more productive?

-Your milage may vary (Score:2)
+Your milage may vary (Score:3, Insightful)

 Bad news Bob (Score:1)